New Student FAQS

 What should I leave at home?

-Why can't I bring candles?
+Why can't I bring candles or incense?

 Can I cook in my room?